 » Boxpark Shoreditch

 There we have the boxpark again!
-Yep, this place is well worth checking out for speciality clothes and unique items.
+This place is worth checking out for specialty clothes and unique items.
 I bought some glitter socks there, I mean, what a catch!
 Read our full Shorditch Guide!

 What To See & Do

 Like New York, London is a city where you can’t get bored.
-There is lot’s to see and do, but to narrow it down, these are my personal tips.
+There is a lot to see and do, but to narrow it down, these are my personal tips.

 » Visit Some of London’s Parks